-Lawyer: Items linked to Brian Laundrie found in Florida park
+FBI: Items linked to Brian Laundrie found in Florida park

 ST. PETERSBURG, Fla.
-(AP) — Items believed to belong to Brian Laundrie were found Wednesday in a Florida wilderness park as the search continued for clues in the slaying of Gabby Petito, a Laundrie family attorney said.
+(AP) — Items believed to belong to Brian Laundrie were found Wednesday in a Florida wilderness park as the search continued for clues in the slaying of Gabby Petito, according to the FBI and a Laundrie family attorney.

-Laundrie’s parents, Chris and Roberta Laundrie, took part in the search Wednesday with the FBI and police from North Port, Florida, more than a month after Laundrie was reported missing.
+Laundrie’s parents, Chris and Roberta Laundrie, took part in the search Wednesday with the FBI and police from North Port, Florida, more than a month after Laundrie was reported missing after heading to the vast Carlton Reserve park.

 “After a brief search off a trail that Brian frequented some articles belonging to Brian were found,” attorney Steven Bertolino said in a text to The Associated Press.
 “As of now law enforcement is conducting a more thorough investigation of that area.”

+The FBI field office in Tampa also issued a statement on Twitter confirming that “items of interest” were found in the Laundrie search but did not describe them further.

+“An FBI Evidence Response team is processing the scene.
+The reserve is closed to the public and no further details are available at this time,” the statement said.

-No other details were immediately available.
-The Sarasota County Medical Examiner’s Office confirmed they had been summoned to the reserve but would not comment further.
+The Sarasota County Medical Examiner’s Office confirmed it had been summoned to the reserve but would not comment further.

 Laundrie, 23, is a person of interest in the killing of Petito, who was reported missing Sept.
 11 by her parents while the couple was on a cross-country trip out West.